 As widely known, taste and smell trigger the strongest memories and emotions.
-And what a better way to keep your Greek holidays in heart and memory for longer, than bring home some gifts from Greece, for you and your loved ones.
+And what a better way to keep your Greek holidays in heart and memory for longer, than bring home some gifts from Greece, some Greek products, for you and your loved ones.

-Of course we absolutely recommend to buy Greek olive oil and wild herbs for your Greek seasonings.
-In Greek specialty shops you find many in exquisite quality and fair prices, while you support local businesses and artisans.
+Of course, we absolutely recommend you to buy Greek products such as Greek olive oil and wild herbs for your Greek seasonings.
+In Greek specialty shops you find plenty in exquisite quality and fair prices, while you support local businesses and artisans.

 So, ready for some Greek shopping?
 In this blogpost we stick to 5 unique “made in Greece” food products to buy, that are hard to find abroad due to their limited availability.

 Our go-to recommendation when we are asked what is Greece’s most unique edible souvenir to bring back home from the list of Greek products.
 Mastiha is the name of a resinous sap coming from the mastic tree.
 Mastic trees are found all around the Mediterranean.
 In Chios island though they really feel like home.

 Due to the specific soil, temperature and environment they produce their valuable “tear drops” of mastic resin.
 There have been attempts to recreate this unique ecosystem around the world with no success.
 Mastic resin is a priceless gift of nature known for its healing properties since ancient times, like for stomach comfort and oral hygiene.

 The “mastic tears” – the crystals formed from the resin- are part of our everyday life as they are often used in Greek food and drinks.
 Mastiha gives its distinctive flavour to pastries like sweet breads and cookies, but its most common use is in an ice cream called kaimaki, where along with its special flavour, it gives a characteristic chewy texture.
 (A nostalgic childhood memory for Greeks, eaten with sour cherry syrup and crushed pistachio on top).